Code in MarkDown

 print("This is just some code")

 This is not always supported by all MarkDown systems, though.
-For example, Phabricator, the Blender tracker uses lang=python as marker, instead of just python.
+For example, Phabricator, Blender’s previous bug tracker, used lang=python as marker, instead of just python.
+Gitea, Blender’s current bug tracker works just fine with the python marker, and also supports cpp for C++, diff for diffs, and many more.

 dr. Sybren A. Stüvel